-Presentation of full case by respondent: The respondent will now state his/her case and present any evidence or witnesses that he/she may desire.
+Presentation of full case by respondent: The respondent will now state their case and present any evidence or witnesses that they may desire.

 Cross-examination by complainant

 Closing statement by complainant: At this time, both the complainant and the respondent will be given an opportunity to make a summary or closing statement if they so desire.
 The complainant's closing statement will be heard first.